Our 10-Day Japan Spring Itinerary: Nagoya, Kyoto, Osaka & Tokyo

 – Flight back home

-We made our Japan itinerary flexible so we can easily adjust depending on the circumstances.
+We made our Japan spring itinerary flexible so we can easily adjust depending on the circumstances.
 In fact, we squeezed in Osaka last-minute before going to Tokyo for the final leg of our Japan trip.
 And, we met some good friends so we had to make major adjustments to our Tokyo itinerary.

 Here’s our actual experience for 10 days and 9 nights in Japan — from Nagoya to Kyoto to Osaka to Tokyo.